wp-plugins/pinterest-pin-it-button/trunk/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Changed: Modified button JavaScript to be in line with Pinterest's current button embed JavaScript
+* Changed: Split up internal code files for easier maintenance and updates
+* Fixed: For the shortcode, if the attributes "url", "image_url" and/or "description" aren't specified, it will try and use the post's custom page url, image url and/or description if found.
+If not found it will default to the post's url, first image in post and post title.
+* Fixed: Changed the way defaults are set upon install so it shouldn't override previous settings
+* Fixed: Uninstall now removes custom post meta fields

 = 1.3.0 =

-* Added a Pin Count option (horizontal or vertical)
+* Added: Added a Pin Count option (horizontal or vertical)
-* Added new button style where image is pre-selected (like official Pinterest button)
+* Added: Added new button style where image is pre-selected (like official Pinterest button)
-* Added fields for specifying URL, image URL and description for new button style **image pre-selected**
+* Added: Added fields for specifying URL, image URL and description for new button style **image pre-selected**
-* Added float option for alignment (none, left or right) to widget and shortcode
+* Added: Added float option for alignment (none, left or right) to widget and shortcode
-* Can now remove shortcode surrounding div tag wrapper
+* Added: Can now remove div tag wrapper surrounding shortcode
-* Can now remove widget surrounding div tag wrapper
+* Added: Can now remove widget surrounding div tag wrapper
-* Moved "Follow" button widget to separate plugin: [Pinterest "Follow" Button](http://wordpress.org/extend/plugins/pinterest-follow-button/)
+* Changed: Moved "Follow" button widget to separate plugin: [Pinterest "Follow" Button](http://wordpress.org/extend/plugins/pinterest-follow-button/)
-* Both button styles now embed iframe (like official Pinterest button)
+* Changed: Both button styles now embed iframe (like official Pinterest button)
-* External JavaScript now loads in footer for better performance
+* Changed: External JavaScript now loads in footer for better performance
-* Fixed bug where front page was still showing button even when Front Page was unchecked
+* Fixed: Fixed bug where front page was still showing button even when Front Page was unchecked
-* Fixed bug where some settings weren't saved when upgrading the plugin
+* Fixed: Fixed bug where some settings weren't saved when upgrading the plugin
-* Fixed bug where tag, author, date and search archive pages were not displaying the button
+* Fixed: Fixed bug where tag, author, date and search archive pages were not displaying the button

 = 1.2.1 =

-* Fixed bug with hiding posts/pages/categories when upgrading from a previous version
+* Fixed: Fixed bug with hiding posts/pages/categories when upgrading from a previous version

 = 1.2.0 =

-* Added option to hide button per page/post
+* Added: Added option to hide button per page/post
-* Added option to hide button per category
+* Added: Added option to hide button per category
-* Added widget to display "Pin It" button
+* Added: Added widget to display "Pin It" button
-* Added widget to display "Follow" on Pinterest button
+* Added: Added widget to display "Follow" on Pinterest button
-* Added sharing buttons to settings page to promote plugin
-* Fixed CSS where some blogs weren't displaying the button properly
+* Fixed: Fixed CSS where some blogs weren't displaying the button properly

 = 1.1.3 =

-* Added option to hide button on individual posts and pages (on post/page editing screen)
+* Added: Added option to hide button on individual posts and pages (on post/page editing screen)

 = 1.1.2 =

-* Bug fix: Removed use of session state storing for now as it caused errors for some
+* Fixed: Removed use of session state storing for now as it caused errors for some

 = 1.1.1 =

-* Updated jQuery coding method to avoid JavaScript conflicts with other plugins and themes some were getting
+* Fixed: Updated jQuery coding method to avoid JavaScript conflicts with other plugins and themes some were getting

 = 1.1.0 =

-* Added custom CSS area for advanced layout and styling
+* Added: Added custom CSS area for advanced layout and styling
-* Added checkbox option to remove the button's surrounding `<div>` tag
+* Added: Added checkbox option to remove the button's surrounding `<div>` tag
-* Button image and style updated to match Pinterest's current embed code
+* Added: Button image and style updated to match Pinterest's current embed code
-* Added additional message and link to settings page at top after plugin is activated
-* Changed the way the button click is called to solve pinning issues in Internet Explorer
+* Fixed: Changed the way the button click is called to solve pinning issues in Internet Explorer
-* Now using table layout on settings page like WordPress dashboard page (with collapsible boxes)
-* Added mailing list signup form, other links, and rss feed in right column on settings page

 = 1.0.2 =

-* Added checkbox option to display/hide button on post excerpts
+* Added: Added checkbox option to display/hide button on post excerpts
-* "Pin It" links generated by the shortcode should not show up when viewing the post in RSS readers
+* Fixed: "Pin It" links generated by the shortcode should not show up when viewing the post in RSS readers
-* Settings link added to the plugin entry on the plugins page

 = 1.0.1 =

-* Added checkbox option to display/hide button on "front page" (sometimes different than home page)
+* Added: Added checkbox option to display/hide button on "front page" (sometimes different than home page)

 = 1.0.0 =

-* Added checkbox options to select what types of pages the button should appear on
+* Added: Added checkbox options to select what types of pages the button should appear on
-* Display options above and below content are now checkboxes (one or both can be selected)
+* Added: Display options above and below content are now checkboxes (one or both can be selected)
-* Added shortcode [pinit] to display button within content
+* Added: Added shortcode [pinit] to display button within content
-* Settings page is now under main admin menu (was under Settings menu)
-* Added icons to admin menu item and settings page title

 = 0.1.2 =
-* Moved javascript that fires on button click to a separate file
+* Changed: Moved javascript that fires on button click to a separate file

 = 0.1.1 =
 * Fixed style sheet reference